 - How to travel to Miyajima

-- How to visit Miyajima on a budget
+- Tips for visiting Miyajima on a budget

 Why you should visit Miyajima

 Leaving Hokkaido a couple of days early gave us the opportunity to add both Hiroshima and Miyajima Island to our itinerary and I am very glad we did.

 In Japanese, Miyajima means ‘the Shrine Island’, which is not surprising as the island is well-known for the beautiful floating Torii Gate and Itsukushima Shrine.
 But there are other shrines and temples as well, as you can read further on in this post.